umarfchy/olly-java-crud/README.md

 - Create a `Book` model.
 - Show get operations in console.

-### Level 1 — Persistence with JDBC (H2)
+### Level 1 — Persistence with JDBC (Postgres)
-- Store books in an H2 database.
+- Store books in an Postgres database.
-- Use JDBC + connection pool.
+- Use JDBC to get data.
-- Learn SQL + transactions.

 ### Level 2 — HTTP API with Servlets
 - Serve CRUD via HTTP endpoints.